An Irishman, a Coupla Knees and a Backhanded Blessing

 Then, Near 40

-Recreational tequila and ganga years in the past, but that damn left knee just wouldn’t leave me alone.
+Tequila and ganga years long in the past, but that damn left knee just wouldn’t leave me alone.

 Hobbled as I was, one of my favorite Irish blessings often came to mind: